tIsGoud/Tasmota-on-WEMOS/README.md

 Install Tasmota software on a WEMOS D1 mini (pro) with PlatformIO.

 I assume you are familiar with the [Sonoff-Tasmota software](https://github.com/arendst/Sonoff-Tasmota) by Theo Arends.
 To get started do read the [Sonoff-Tasmota wiki pages](https://github.com/arendst/Sonoff-Tasmota/wiki).
-This page is merely to help those who are trying to get the Sonoff-Tasmota running on a WeMos D1 min (pro) board.
+This page is merely to help those who are trying to get the Sonoff-Tasmota software running on a WeMos D1 mini or [WeMos D1 mini pro](https://www.wemos.cc/product/d1-mini-pro.html) board.

 ## Requirements:
   - Serial drivers installed for your [WeMos board](https://www.wemos.cc/tutorial/get-started-arduino.html).